ipfabric/docs/docs/support/known_issues/IP_Fabric/error_messages/http_504-database_overloaded.md

 Immediately after an upgrade or installation, error messages `a request xxx Failed to fetch HTTP status: 504` and `Database seems to be overloaded` might be shown after a successful login.
 This is because of index database maintenance.
 Please wait some time and then try to log in to IP Fabric again.
-If it takes longer then an hour, don't hesitate to contact our support team.
+If it takes longer than an hour, don't hesitate to contact our Support team.